-Your credit rating can be one of the key pieces of information that lenders assess when you apply for a home loan.
-Essentially, it reflects your borrowing and repayment history and is stated as a number, also known as a credit score.
+Your credit rating is one of the key pieces of information lenders assess when you apply for a home loan.
+Essentially, it reflects your history of borrowing and repayment across multiple credit products and is stated as a number, also known as a credit score.
 Generally, the higher the number, the better your credit rating.

 A credit rating provides banks and lenders with information about your financial habits.
-It gives some measure of how trustworthy you are when it comes to conducting your financial affairs.
-For lenders, your credit score represents your financial reputation.
+It gives some measure of how trustworthy you are when it comes to accessing credit and repaying your debts.
+For lenders, your credit score essentially represents your financial reputation.
 In effect, that single number can make or break your home loan application.

 But it’s worth noting a person’s credit rating is not static number.
-It can rise or fall depending on your financial conduct.
+It continues to rise or fall depending on your ongoing financial conduct.
 While a missed credit card payment can reduce your credit score, consistently paying any debts will get your score up again.

 What is included in your credit report?